 While the rest of Europe has moved to use plastic, life in Greece is still based primarily on cash on some islands.
 You can learn more about money and budgeting your trip here.

-Considering our last argument, that haggling is expected, it seems obvious that cash is preferred because it would be cumbersome to put multiple prices into the cash register based on the customer’s bargaining abilities.
+Considering our last point, that haggling is expected, it seems evident that cash is preferred because it would be cumbersome to put multiple prices into the cash register based on the customer’s bargaining abilities.

-In large urban areas, you can almost always find an ATM if you find yourself in need of cash.
+In large urban areas, you can almost always find an ATM if you need cash.

 Some Areas are not Wheelchair Accessible